You Only Loved Me Twice: Plot

-Cast

-The cast of You Only Loved Me Twice includes Michelle Evans, Matt Bolton and Jennifer Bonior.

 Production

 You Only Loved Me Twice was written, produced, edited and directed by Ryan Pickett.
 Justin Eslinger was the cinematographer, while Andrew Stockton was the choreographer.

 Interviews

-In an interview with Nashville Business Journal, Ryan says You Only Loved Me Twice is "a beginning film, but I did decide to go over the top with it."
+In an interview with the Nashville Business Journal, Patrick said that You Only Loved Me Twice was "a beginning film, but I did decide to go over the top with it".

-The Entertainment Corner interviewed Ryan and asked, "Your first film You Only Loved Me Twice earned you a top five spot in film entrepreneurship competition The Race to BE hosted by media mogul Russell Simmons.
+The Entertainment Corner interviewed Patrick, asking "Your first film You Only Loved Me Twice earned you a top five spot in film entrepreneurship competition The Race to BE hosted by media mogul Russell Simmons.
 Please share with us what that experience was like and how it has changed your filmmaking career?"
-Ryan responded, "I appreciated being recognized for my craft and it made me work even harder."
+Patrick responded, "I appreciated being recognized for my craft and it made me work even harder."

 Reviews

-Critic Matthew Saliba of Rogue Cinema says, "The visual aesthetic of the film is quite something and very reminiscent of David Lynch's "Lost Highway."
+Critic Matthew Saliba of Rogue Cinema said, "The visual aesthetic of the film is quite something and very reminiscent of David Lynch's "Lost Highway."
 The editing and the pacing of the piece is spot-on making the 8 minutes go by quickly.
 Performances are equally strong with all the right emotions being conveyed, which given the lack of dialogue is no easy task."

-Critic Brian Skutle of Sonic Cinema says, "Pickett uses a visual and musical style that brings to mind David Lynch, but while presenting a story that feels more straightforward than anything Lynch has done.
+Critic Brian Skutle of Sonic Cinema said, "Pickett uses a visual and musical style that brings to mind David Lynch, but while presenting a story that feels more straightforward than anything Lynch has done.
 It’s riveting stuff, especially when we’re watching the husband and wife do one last tango together."